-Sometimes, a marriage or relationship ends badly.
-If children are involved, however, the parents must still communicate and cooperate to some degree, but child custody arrangements don't always go according to plan.
-Custodial interference by a parent is one of the major problems that may arise after divorce or breakup.
+Sometimes a marriage or relationship ends poorly.
+Parents must communicate and cooperate when children are involved.
+But child custody arrangements don't always go according to plan.
+Custodial interference by a parent is one of the major problems that may arise.

-Here you will find tips on what to do if the other parent doesn't fulfill his or her obligations under your parenting agreement or violates a court order related to custody or visitation.
-This section also includes information on out-of-state moves in child custody situations, parental abduction, and more.
+Here you will find tips on what to do if your co-parent doesn't fulfill their obligations.
+They might violate your parenting agreement or court order regarding custody or visitation rights.
+This section also includes information on moving during child custody situations and failing to pay child support.

 One of the biggest child custody problems is interference.
-This occurs when one or both of the parents intentionally disobeys the visitation schedule, fails to exchange the child at the agreed-upon dates, or otherwise fails to live up to the parenting agreement.
-Sometimes this is done in order to retaliate against the other parent or simply to extend (or limit) one's time with the child.
-Since a parenting agreement carries the force of law as a court order, failure to follow its directions can lead to civil contempt charges.
+This occurs when one or both parents intentionally disobey the visitation schedule, fail to exchange the child at the agreed-upon dates, or otherwise fail to live up to the parenting agreement.
+Sometimes this is done to retaliate against the other parent or to extend (or limit) one's time with the child.
+But a parenting agreement carries the force of law as a court order.
+Failure to follow its directions can lead to civil contempt charges.

 Types of Custodial Interference

-There are countless examples of custodial interference, but here are some of the more common ways in which it may occur:
+There are countless examples of custodial interference.
+Here are some of the more common ways it can occur: